ayushgoel24/Stereo-Visual-Odometry/README.md

 We invite you to explore, experiment with, and enhance this stereo VO project.
 Your journey begins here!

 ## Pipeline
+The SLAM system pipeline can be broadly divided into frontend and backend processes, both running on separate threads.

+1. Frontend: Ingests an image frame from the sensor and extracts its features.
+It performs optical flow tracking with the previous frame and calculates the frame’s position.
+New feature points are possibly added and triangulated.
+The frontend results act as initial values for backend optimization.

+2. Backend: A slower thread that receives keyframes and landmark points, optimizes them, and returns the optimized results.
+It also controls the optimization problem's scale.

+Interactions occur through a map module that handles data flow between frontend and backend.

 ![Pipeline](./static/images/pipeline.png)

 ## Key Concepts Used